ASTA Management Academy

 West Lafayette, IN 47907

-A block of rooms has been reserved at the Hilton Garden Inn West Lafayette for Monday, August 29 through Thursday, September 1.
+A block of rooms has been reserved at the Hilton Garden Inn West Lafayette.
 Please contact the Hilton Garden Inn West Lafayette at (765) 743-2100 or click here to make your reservation.
-Be sure to mention you are with the ASTA Management Academy (group code is TA22) to receive the $110/night room rate.
-The room block and discounted rate will expire on August 8.
+Be sure to mention you are with the ASTA Management Academy (group code is ASTA) to receive the $119/night room rate.
+The room block and discounted rate will expire on July 24.
 Check-in is at 3:00 p.m.
 ET and check-out is at 11:00 a.m.
 ET.

 Please plan to eat breakfast before attending the program.
-Lunch will be provided for you on August 30, August 31 and September 1, and coffee, soft drinks and refreshments will be available to you throughout each program day.
+Lunch will be provided for you each day (August 15, 16 and 17), and coffee, soft drinks and refreshments will be available to you throughout each program day.

 What to Wear